 A survey of painting and graphic art from the Renaissance to the modern era.
-An analysis of style and subject matter, it considers the imagery from cultural, historical, political and social perspectives.
-Offered every three years.
+An analysis of style and subject matter, it considers the imagery from cultural, historical, political, and social perspectives.
 Meets general academic requirement A (and W which applies to 216 only).